William A. Clark

-William Andrews Clark Sr. (January 8, 1839 – March 2, 1925) was an American politician and entrepreneur, involved with mining, banking, and railroads.
+William Andrews Clark Sr. (January 8, 1839 – March 2, 1925) was an American entrepreneur, involved with mining, banking, land development commercial sales and farming/timber enterprises, and railroads, as well as a U.S. senator.

 Biography

-Clark was born in Connellsville, Pennsylvania.
+Clark was born in Connellsville, Pennsylvania, in 1839.
 He moved with his family to Iowa in 1856 where he taught school and studied law at Iowa Wesleyan College.
 In 1862, he traveled west to become a miner.
 After working in quartz mines in Colorado, in 1863 Clark made his way to new gold fields to find his fortune in the Montana gold rush.

 He settled in the capital of Montana Territory, Bannack, Montana, and began placer mining.
-Though his claim paid only moderately, Clark invested his earnings in becoming a trader, driving mules back and forth between Salt Lake City and the boomtowns of Montana to transport eggs and other basic supplies.
+Though his claim paid only moderately, Clark took on additional grunt work and invested his earnings in becoming a trader, driving mules back and forth between Salt Lake City and the boomtowns of Montana to transport eggs and other basic supplies.
+He undertook mail carrying contracts and ferried post from Walla Walla, Washington to Missoula, Montana for three years with his brothers.

-He soon changed careers again and became a banker in Deer Lodge, Montana.
-He repossessed mining properties when owners defaulted on their loans, placing him in the mining industry.
-He made a fortune with copper mining, small smelters, electric power companies, newspapers, railroads (trolley lines around Butte and the San Pedro, Los Angeles and Salt Lake Railroad from Salt Lake City, Utah to San Pedro and Los Angeles, California), and other businesses, becoming known as one of three "Copper Kings" of Butte, Montana, along with Marcus Daly and F. Augustus Heinze.
+Clark would next expand into banking in Deer Lodge, Montana.
+His bank foreclosed on many properties during the mineral busts, and Clark became more and more invested into mining.
+Mr. Clark took his young family to New York City in the 1870s, and studied mining and mineralogy at Columbia University in New York City.
+He travelled extensively in all areas between coasts of the United States and Hawaii as well as yearly or twice yearly trips to Europe.
+He made a fortune with copper mining, smelters, electric power companies, newspapers, railroads (trolley lines around Butte and the San Pedro, Los Angeles and Salt Lake Railroad from Salt Lake City to San Pedro and Los Angeles, California), and many other businesses, becoming known as one of four "Copper Kings" of Butte, Montana, along with Marcus Daly, Andrew Murray, and F. Augustus Heinze.

-Between 1884 and 1888, Clark constructed a 34-room, Tiffany-decorated home on West Granite Street, incorporating the most modern inventions available, in Butte, Montana.
-This home is now the Copper King Mansion bed-and-breakfast, as well as a museum.
-In 1899, Clark built Columbia Gardens for the children of Butte.
-It included flower gardens, a dance pavilion, an amusement park, a lake, and picnic areas.
-An evening scene between characters Arline Simms (played by Anne Francis) and Buz Murdock (played by George Maharis) from the Route 66 television series 1961 episode "A Month of Sundays" was shot on location at Columbia Gardens where she emotionally falls into his arms on the grand staircase.
-Clark later built a much larger and more extravagant 121-room mansion on Fifth Avenue in New York City, the William A. Clark House.
+The November 1903 Congressional Directory notes that Clark "was a major of a battalion that pursued Chief Joseph and his band in the Nez Perces invasion of 1877."

 He died on March 2, 1925, and is interred in Woodlawn Cemetery in the Bronx, New York City.